megatron-uk/raygun-x68k/README.md

 ### Disk 1 - FL1_5.MES

+This data file contains the text which is shown whilst talking to the NPC "Sherri", the first person you encounter on starting the game (see below for the state in which you encounter her).

 ![Start text](screenshots/sherri.png)

-This data file contains the text which is shown whilst talking to the NPC "Sherri", the first person you encounter on starting the game, immediately after leaving the introduction animation and before you even get control over your in-game character.
+This encounter is immediately after leaving the introduction animation and before you even get control over your in-game character.

 Every string in this file is seperated by a single delimiter type: `0xA6 0xAA`.

-[FL1_1.MES](csv/disk1/FL1_1.MES.csv) - Japanese to English mapping CSV
+[FL1_5.MES](csv/disk1/FL1_1.MES.csv) - Japanese to English mapping CSV

-**Status: **
+Status:

   * Japanese text extraction: 100%
   * Literal English text: 100%